Indo-Fijians: Political participation: early 20th century

 The colonial rulers attempted to assuage Indo-Fijian discontent by providing for one of their number to be nominated to the Legislative Council from 1916 onwards.
 Badri Maharaj, a strong supporter of the British Empire but with little support among his own people, was appointed by the Governor in 1916.
 His appointment did little to redress the grievances of the Indo-Fijian community.
 Buttressed by the Indian Imperial Association founded by Manilal Maganlal, a lawyer who had arrived in Fiji in 1912, the Indians continued to campaign for better work and living conditions, and for an extension of the municipal franchise; literacy tests disqualified most Indo-Fijians from participation.
-A strike by Indo-Fijian municipal workers and Public Works Department employees, which began on 15 January 1920, ended in a riot which was forcibly quelled on 12 February; Manilal, widely blamed for the unrest, was deported.
+A strike by Indo-Fijian municipal workers and Public Works Department employees, which began on 15 January 1920, ended in a riot that was forcibly quelled on 12 February; Manilal, widely blamed for the unrest, was deported.
 Another strike, from January to July in 1921, led by Sadhu (priest) Vashist Muni, demanded higher rates of pay for workers of the Colonial Sugar Refining Company (CSR), the unconditional return of Manilal, and the release of imprisoned 1920 strikers.
 The authorities responded by deporting Muni from Fiji.

 Demands increased for direct representation in the legislature.
 In 1929, South Asian immigrants and their descendants were authorised to elect three members to the Legislative Council on a communal roll.
 Vishnu Deo, James Ramchandar Rao and Parmanand Singh were duly elected.
 Agitation continued for a common roll, which the colonial administrators rejected, citing the fears of European settlers and Fijian chiefs that a common electoral roll would lead to political domination by South Asians, whose numbers were rapidly increasing.
 The fear of Indo-Fijian domination also led to the abolition of the elected membership of Suva Municipal Council in 1934, with the council becoming a wholly appointed body.

 Religious and social divisions: 1920–1945

 The Sri Siva Subramaniya temple, a South-Indian type temple in the Indo-Fijian town of Nadi.

 Two major Hindu movements attracted widespread support in the 1920s, and relationships between Hindus and Muslims also became increasingly strained.

 The Arya Samaj in Fiji advocated purging Hinduism of what it saw as its superstitious elements and expensive rituals, opposed child marriage, and advocated the remarriage of widows, which orthodox Hinduism didn't promote at that time.
 The Arya Samaj also encouraged education for girls, which wasn't the norm at the time.
-The Arya Samaj began by establishing schools and by using a newspaper of one of its supporters, the Fiji Samachar founded in 1923, to expound their views.
+The Arya Samaj began by establishing schools and by using a newspaper of one of its supporters, the Fiji Samachar, founded in 1923, to expound their views.